Blended BS/MS Degree

 - BMS matriculation is “Graduate”

 - Individual programs will determine the criteria for admission to a BMS program.

-- Upon acceptance into a program, the Graduate Coordinator will notify the Office of Academic Records of this decision, and an evaluation of the student’s undergraduate program will be prepared and forwarded to the student and the coordinator.
+- Upon acceptance into a program, the Graduate Coordinator will notify the Office of Graduate Education of this decision.
 Students who have exceeded the maximum number of units allowable (see eligibility requirements below) cannot pursue the BMS degree objective.